guhan/zerotociso/docs/LAWS.md

 ## Gramm-Leach-Bliley Act (GLBA)
 1999
 - limitations on the types of information that can be shared between subsidiaries of a corporation
-- financial institutions must have writtedn privacy policies
+- financial institutions must have writted privacy policies

 ## EU-US Safe Harbor Framework (Safe Harbor)
 2000